 TGbn editor: Please modify the body of subclause 9.4.2.aa3.2.5 (Co-RTWT profile) as follows (tracked changes):

-The MAPC Scheme Parameter Set is not included.
+The MAPC Scheme Parameter Set field is not included.

 The format of the MAPC Per-Scheme Info field is defined in Figure 9-aaX.